reahl/reahl/reahl-doc/doc/tutorial/schemaevolution.rst

 Once your application is running in production you may want to develop a new version.
-If code changes in the new version require changes to the database schema, you need to migrate the current database to preserve its data.
+If code changes in the new version require changes to the database schema, you need to migrate the current database to preserve its data while matching the new schema.

 A migration example
 ^^^^^^^^^^^^^^^^^^^

-In order to simulate a program that changes over time, the `tutorial.migrationexamplebootstrap` example contains an extra `added_date` column in Address.
-This code is commented out to make it possible to run the application with a database schema that does not include `added_date` at first.
-A new schema will be needed when the actual `added_date` is uncommented.

 The example migration is quite elementary so the default sqlite database can be used to illustrate the concept.